Audience FAQs

 How safe are dental implants?

-However, there are still potential risks.
-The most common complications include infection at the implant site, known as peri-implantitis, and failure of osseointegration, where the implant does not properly fuse with the bone.
-In rare cases, nerve damage or sinus issues can occur if the implant is placed incorrectly, but these risks are significantly reduced when the procedure is performed by an experienced dental surgeon.
+Although dental implants are safe for most people, certain factors can increase the risk of complications.
+The most common issue is peri-implantitis, which is an infection around the implant.
+This condition can lead to bone loss and implant failure if not treated promptly.
+Another risk is failed osseointegration, where the bone does not fuse adequately with the implant.
+In rare cases, nerve damage or sinus problems may occur if the implant is placed incorrectly.
+However, these risks are significantly reduced when the procedure is done by an experienced surgeon.

-Certain factors can increase the risk of complications.
-Smoking is one of the biggest risk factors because it reduces blood flow and slows healing, which can lead to implant failure.
-Poor oral hygiene also increases the chance of infection.
-Additionally, patients with uncontrolled diabetes or severe gum disease may face higher risks, although these conditions do not automatically disqualify someone from getting implants.
+Smoking is one of the biggest risk factors.
+It impairs blood flow and slows healing, which can lead to implant failure.
+Poor oral hygiene also raises the chance of infection.
+Patients with uncontrolled diabetes or severe gum disease may face higher risks.
+However, these conditions do not automatically disqualify someone from getting implants.
+With proper management and careful evaluation, many still achieve successful outcomes.
+For more on potential discomfort, read our guide on do dental implants cause permanent pain.

 Dr. Rifat Alsaman